 How investing in tools & systems help to serve customers better?

-- With customer engagement tools like live chat, video chat, and co-browsing you can interact with customers in real time directly or by sharing the browser screen to identify the issue faster and resolve it successfully in the first contact.
+- Digital customer engagement tools like live chat, video chat and co-browsing you can interact with customers in real time directly or by sharing the browser screen to identify the issue faster and resolve it successfully in the first contact.

 3. Know your customer journey